TobiasBg/WP-Table-Reloaded/readme.txt

 == Changelog ==

 = Version 1.4 =
+* restyled "List of Tables" to suit WP 2.7/2.8 layout, list now sortable
+* added Table and shortcode Preview in the backend
+* added possibility to show/hide rows/columns with checkboxes in the backend
+* textarea for cell data now grows when focussed
+* added "Custom Data Fields" to be able to store table meta data, accessible with a shortcode
+* added "Last edited" (time and user) information
+* fixed many minor bugs, errors and glitches (improved HTML validation)
+* optimized and restructured big parts of the code
-* drop support for WordPress 2.5
+* dropped support for WordPress 2.5
 * added Italian and Japanese language files
-* fixed small bug with JavaScript errors
-* revamped "List of Tables" to suit WP 2.8 layout, list now sortable
-* show/hide rows/columns with checkboxes in the backend

 = Version 1.3 =
 * fixed bug with shortcode in text widgets for WP 2.8